 As new features flowed from alpha to beta and they were so much better.

 We watched in wonder as new features appeared.

 Saint Google sprang to the sleigh and to his team gave a whistle.

 And Engineers flew towards the sleigh like heat-seeking missiles.

-Taking their seats with excitement anew.
+Taking their seats with masks on and excitement anew.